 Hosted by Dr. Emily Kiberd, Muscle Medicine is an excellent podcast with endless wellness tips and facts.
-When it comes to wellness, people come to face a lot of wellness trends and options in front of them.
-But do they really understand the myths and after-effects behind them?
+When it comes to wellness, people’s families with wellness trends and options in front of them, but do they really understand the myths and after-effects behind them?
 Probably not!
-With an expert in this field, this podcast will help you to debunk all the myths related to various wellness and healthcare trends and help you to lead a quality, empowered life.
+With an expert in this field, this podcast will help you debunk all the myths related to various wellness and healthcare trends and lead a quality, empowered life.

 Air Time: Monthly on Thursday

-With a wonderful episode with guest host Jennifer Fugo, this noted episode covers all the facts about eczema.
-In this 45 min episode, they explain everything about this chronic disease, like how bad this skin condition can affect you and the significant causes and best treatment options available for this chronic disease.
+With a wonderful episode with guest host Jennifer Fugo, this noted episode covers all the eczema facts.
+This 45 min episode explains everything about this chronic disease, like how bad this skin condition can affect you and the significant causes and best treatment options available for this chronic disease.

-With guest host Dr. Maria Snyder, this episode helps anyone to control their hormonal changes with essential oils.
-With proper usage of essential oils in the right portion, you can change your whole mood to another level.
+With guest host Dr. Maria Snyder, this episode helps anyone control their hormonal changes with essential oils.
+With proper oil usage in the right portion, you can change your whole mood to another level.
 Essential oils can act as a magic potion to control your stress, tiredness, headache, and other hormone imbalances.

 10. Nursing Uncensored

-Nursing Uncensored is another excellent podcast which is hosted by Adrianne Behning RN.
+Nursing Uncensored is another excellent podcast that Adrianne Behning RN hosts.
 This podcast is a series of conversations opening about the things going through a nurse’s mind.
-It develops a meaningful connection to an American nurse’s life through all the joy and challenges they are facing in their working environment.
+It develops a meaningful connection to an American nurse’s life through all the joy and challenges they face in their working environment.
 It can be a great podcast for young nurses as it provides advocacy and education to them in the light of experienced nurses.